Marriage and Cohabitation Contracts in Ontario

 You should be aware that even if your prenuptial agreement is legally sound, it may be disregarded in some cases.
 Those will include such things as your marriage lasting more than 20 years and your spouse being seriously ill.
 If your spouse has become ill and the illness will prevent them from being able to work, the court may ignore an agreement in which they waived their right to seek spousal support.

-At our firm, our attorneys regularly help our clients draft prenuptial and cohabitation agreements.
+At our firm, our family law attorneys regularly help our clients draft prenuptial and cohabitation agreements.
 We believe that people benefit by planning ahead, and we work hard to ensure our clients’ rights will be protected.
 If one of our clients has been presented with a prenuptial agreement by their partner, we review it carefully and then provide advice as to its effects.
 We also negotiate on our clients’ behalf in order to secure beneficial agreements.
 If you are interested in learning more about these matters, you are invited to take a look at the additional information on our prenuptial agreement page.
+Contact Baker and Baker Family Lawyers in Toronto today.